Communities Need Additional Guidance and Information to Improve Their Ability to Adjust to DOD Installation Closure or

 Recommendations for Executive Action

 Comments: In DOD's comments on our report, it stated that it concurred with our recommendation and that the Army agrees to publish property maintenance guidance prior to closing installations in the event of future base closures.
-In June 2016, DOD stated that the Department is prohibited by Congressional/statutory language to plan for or implement future BRAC execution.
+In September 2017, DOD stated that the Army will publish guidance once Congress enacts legislation authorizing a round of Base Realignments and Closures (BRAC).

 Recommendation: To improve the ability of the Army and local communities to manage future base closures, the Secretary of Defense should direct the Secretary of the Army to issue, consistent with DOD guidance, guidance on specific levels of maintenance to be followed in the event of a base closure based on the probable reuse of the facilities.